HSBNE-Archive/Policy/Rules/Rules.md

     2. The continuing members of the management committee may act despite a casual vacancy on the management committee.
-    3. However, if the number of committee members is less than the number fixed under rule 241 as a quorum of the management committee, the continuing members may act only to—
+    3. However, if the number of committee members is less than the number fixed under rule 24.1 as a quorum of the management committee, the continuing members may act only to -

         1.  increase the number of management committee members to the number required for a quorum; or